 The Best TV Shows of 2021 (So Far)

-We're still in this interminable pandemic but that hasn't stopped the pipes that provide us with content from spewing out its usual mix of solid gold and total sludge.
-To avoid the latter, we're once again pointing you toward the offerings absolutely worth watching so you always have something in your queue.
+We're still in this interminable pandemic but that hasn't stopped the pipes that provide us with content from spewing out its usual mix of liquid honey and total sludge.
+To help you avoid the latter, we're once again pointing you toward the TV shows absolutely worth watching so you'll always have something in your queue.

 Season 2.
 10 episodes.

 The second season of Apple TV+'s Emily Dickinson comedy freed itself from all the questions that are associated with the phrase "Emily Dickinson comedy" by evolving into an even weirder, truer version of itself.
 These 10 episodes find Emily wrestling with the question of fame, both on a practical and spiritual level as she considers publishing her poems.
 The ways in which her conflict manifests are surreal, and range from the unnervingly elusive (the appearance of a certain "Nobody" personified) to downright amusing (Nick Kroll as the drunken ghost of Edgar Allan Poe).
 All the while, the show finds time for trips to the opera and the spa, a spider dance from Emily's sister Lavinia (Anna Baryshnikov), and a look at Amherst's Black community.—Esther Zuckerman

-For All Mankind (Apple TV+)Season 2.
-10 episodes.
+For All Mankind (Apple TV+)

 Ten years after the events of Season 1, the year is 1983 and the American Space Program in this alternate timeline is in full swing, with more and more astronauts serving on missions to the palatial Jamestown moon base, carrying out scientific research projects, fielding talk show interviews, and trying to keep one step ahead of those dastardly Soviets.
 Ed Baldwin (Joel Kinnaman) is now Chief of the Astronaut Office, Molly Cobb (Sonya Walger) is ambitious to a fault, and Gordo (Michael Dorman) wants nothing more than to get back into a spacesuit.
 The second season of the show ups the ante, playing around with Cold War politics in a new technological era, where the dreams of the erstwhile Space Age—cell phones, electric cars, lady astronauts (gasp)—have become an easily attainable reality.—Emma Stefansky

 It's a Sin (HBO Max)

 This groundbreaking limited series out of the UK starts off as a party.
 The first episode is a celebration of gay life, following three young men who come to London and eventually become flatmates in a dilapidated but loving home known as the Pink Palace.
 But even these ebullient moments are filled with dread.
 Russell T Davies, best known for creating Queer as Folk and rebooting Doctor Who, has made one of the definitive pieces of television about the AIDS crisis.
 It's not perfect—and many critics have noted how the show missteps by focusing on how its protagonists contract the virus—but in its messiness and brutality it's also teeming with honest emotion.
 It's a Sin is vital not because it chronicles a disease but because it chronicles the lives that were altered and cut short by that disease.—Esther Zuckerman

-Made for Love (HBO Max)Miniseries.
-8 episodes.
+Made for Love (HBO Max)